Apply for a table and chairs or pavement licence

 For any issues with the form, or difficulties applying online, please email tcsflicences@lambeth.gov.uk.

-If you run a public house, café, bar, restaurant, snack bar, coffee shop, or ice cream parlour, your business can apply for a pavement licence.
+Your business can apply for a Pavement Licence if you run a public house, café, bar, restaurant, snack bar, coffee shop, or ice cream parlour.

-The total cost of this service is £100.
-It includes the application fee and the pavement licence and can be paid when you apply online.
+This cost includes the application fee and the licence fee and can be paid when you apply online.

 This cost is also non-refundable.